Umuzi-org/ACN-syllabus/content/topics/web-frontend/intro-to-web-design/_index.md

 - Responsiveness
 - Accessibility

-and other visual imagery are considered and organized accordingly to create a website or web application that is visually appealing and easy to use.
+are all considered and organized to create a website or web application that looks good and is easy to use.

 ### Layout & Responsive design
-_Layout and responsiveness are highly interlinked so while learning how to make your site responsivess you will learn different layouts to achieve responsiveness._
+_Layout and responsiveness are connected so while learning how to make your site responsivess you will learn different layouts to achieve responsiveness._

-A responsive web site is one that changes shape / or layout so that it looks and feels good on many different devices.
-Since cellphones are so powerful and ubiquitous these days it is usually considered best practice to design your site in a "mobile first" way.
+A responsive web site is one that changes shape / or layout to accommodate different devices.
+Since cellphones are so powerful these days it is usually considered best practice to design your site in a "mobile first" way.
 This means that you should first make sure that your site works well on a phone, then you make sure it works well on larger devices.

-This is generally achieved through use of CSS-Grid. https://www.freecodecamp.org/news/intro-to-css-grid-layout/
+This is generally achieved through the use of CSS-Grid. https://www.freecodecamp.org/news/intro-to-css-grid-layout/

 ### Accessibility